Élysée Palace: First floor

 The Salon Doré (Golden Room) is named after the gold coloured edges to the wall features, doors, tables, and chairs.
 All the French presidents have used this room as their main study except Valéry Giscard d'Estaing and Emmanuel Macron.

 The Salon Vert (Green Room) is named after the green curtains and chair covers (the doors, chairs, tables, and wall features have gold edges).
-The room is used for reunions, and it was here that Nicolas Sarkozy married his second wife, Carla Bruni, during his presidency.
+The room is used for meetings, and it was here that Nicolas Sarkozy married his second wife, Carla Bruni, during his presidency.

 The Salon Angle (Angle Room) is a former dining room that has been the office of the Secretary-General of the Élysée since 2007.

 The Salon de Fougères (Flower Room) is named because it has floral patterned wallpaper.
 In the room is a portrait of King Louis XV, painted by Charles-André van Loo.

 The Ancienne Chambre de la Reine and the Ancienne Chambre du Roi were the bedrooms of the former Kings and Queens of France.
 The latter room was formerly used as the office of the Secretary-General before he moved it to the Salon Angle.

 Six other rooms on the first floor, in the east wing, are the president's private living quarters.